Characterizing CO Emitters in the SSA22-AzTEC26 Field: Results

-We show the best-fit SED and joint posterior distributions of derived parameters in Figure \ref{fig:figa1} and \ref{fig:figa2}.
+We show the SED fit and joint posterior distributions of the derived parameters in Figure \ref{fig:figa1} and \ref{fig:figa2}.
 The results from SED fitting are summarized in Table \ref{table:table4}.
-All reported values and errors represent median values and 68 percent confidence intervals from marginalized posterior PDF, respectively.
+All reported values and errors represent median values and $68\%$ confidence intervals, respectively, from marginalized posterior PDFs.